Netlink parser data flow¶

 Per-request parsers¶

-Sometimes it may be reasonable to handle a particular response with a spcific parser, rather than a generic one.
+Sometimes, it may be reasonable to handle a particular response with a specific parser rather than a generic one.
 An example is IPRoute.get_default_routes(), which could be slow on systems with huge amounts of routes.

 Instead of parsing every route record as rtmsg, this method assigns a specific parser to its request.
 The custom parser doesn’t parse records blindly, but looks up only for default route records in the dump, and then parses only matched records with the standard routine: